Thank you for being you.

 "Okay… And by the way, I think you're weird."

-"Oh, hush and listen.
+"Hush.
+Listen.
 Ahem.
 'Did my heart love till now?
 Forswear it, sight!
 For I ne'er saw true beauty till this night.'"

 The girl leaned forward and whispered softly in his ear, "See?
 Romeo may have liked other girls, but it didn't compare to his love for Juliet.
 A love like theirs only happens once in a lifetime."
 She drew back and asked in a normal voice, "Do you want more examples?
 I have them marked."